mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    In the response preview pane on the right you can see transformed data will be assigned to `dogQuery`

-1. `SAVE` your changes and you will return to `Application editor`
+1. `SAVE` your changes and you will return to `Canvas`

 1. Select `DataGrid` component by clicking on it

-1. Then locate `ROWS` binding button in the `Properties editor` and click to configure data binding
+1. Then locate `ROWS` binding button in the `Inspector` and click to configure data binding

    ![Bind data](/static/toolpad/step-7.png)